Inflectra/spira-documentation/docs/Spira-User-Manual/Source-Code.md

 2. the bottom of the left-hand pane has a link back to the list page and shows files in the folder selected in the pane above it (you can choose to see all files in the folder or only those that match the filter set on the file list page).
 Together with the pane above, you can quickly navigate across the source code folders and files and see detailed information about any file
 3. the right-hand pane shows detailed information about the file.
 This pane is discussed more below.

-The detailed information available at the top of the page is the:
+The detailed information available at the top of the page is:

-- folder path of the file
+- the folder path of the file
-- currently selected branch (useful to know what version of the file you are looking at)
+- the currently selected branch (useful to know what version of the file you are looking at)
-- name of the file, along with its file extension
+- the name of the file, along with its file extension
-- A link to open or download the raw version of the file as it is/was at the most recent commit of the current branch
+- a link to open or download the raw version of the file as it is/was at the most recent commit of the current branch
-- icon for the file type
+- the icon for the file type
-- file size
+- the file size
-- identifier of the latest commit for this file (in the current branch) and a link to the [detailed page](../Commits/#commit-details) for that commit
+- the identifier of the latest commit for this file (in the current branch) and a link to the [detailed page](../Commits/#commit-details) for that commit
 - date and time of the above commit

 There are 3 tabs on this page that each show additional information about the file.
 These are discussed below.